flyingonionman/Cardea-2/README.md

+## Hello! welcome to my project

+As you have requested, I have configured a react-frontend Django-backend application that uses the data you provided to emulate the cardea experience.

+1. All of the lists (and any information you choose to include about it) should be shown and selectable.
+Users should be able to select multiple lists.

-## Getting started
+## Getting started -- backend

 The following steps should help you get the server up and running:

-Create a virtual environment, and activate it.
+Create a virtual environment in the root directory, and activate it.

 ```
 $ python3 -m venv venv